-- Execution of a written contract.

-- Specific cause of the contract must be clearly described, as the employer must prove the temporary nature of the contract.

-- No trial period is applicable.
+- No severance payments or compensations are owed when the contract finishes. - Execution of a written contract. - Specific cause of the contract must be clearly described, as the employer must prove the temporary nature of the contract. - No trial period is applicable.